JulesVerne22/Bombgineers-Docs/pages/User-Docs/setup.md

 (insert image here of executable)

-While in the start menu, please ensure that the window for the exectuable gets dragged across the 3 necessary display screens.
-The simulation leverages splitscreen effects to display independent views of the simulation.
+While in the start menu, you have two options.
+First option is that you may go to the options menu and ensure the setting says fullscreen.
+Then drag the window for the executable across all 3 necessary display screens.
+This may be better if some software fixes are made to the system to allow for better separation of the 3 splitscreens.
+The second option consist of changing the same setting in the options menu to the windowed option.
+This will section the simulation into three windows which will help see where the 3 screens are for later.
+Then adjust the size of the screen to fill the display screens.
+The windowed option is recommended as of the date of this document.

 (insert image here of executable on 3 screens)